Infrared and ultraviolet photography

 Some shopkeepers or small workshops including specialists in astronomy material accept to unfilter Canon bodies and sale clip filters for Canon's.
 However, in Europe very few shopkeepers accept to unfilter DSLR's of other brands.

 If you cannot find a specialist and do not want to perform that delicate modification yourself, here is a non-exhaustive list of european and american companies ensuring that service.

 In France, Richard Galli from EOS for Astro (a partner of Pierro Astro) located in Turckheim (department 68) is an Astrodon distributor.
 Richard can perform the IR conversion of most DSLR's for 250-300 €.
 He also sales new unfiltered Canon DSLR's or equipped with the Astrodon Inside filter, sales filters and other accessories.
 He works with various manufacturers including Schott.
 Advantage compared to his competitors, based on the buyer's invoice, Richard Galli takes at his charge the manufacturer warranty and offers a 4-month guarantee on his work.
 Thanks Richard !

-In Germany, Optic Makario is a Carl Zeiss dealer who can unfilter DSLR's and videocams of various brands, to install an internal EFO IR filter and take the manufacturer warranty at their charge.
+In Germany, Optic Makario is a Carl Zeiss dealer that can unfilter DSLR's and videocams of various brands, to install an internal EFO IR filter and take the manufacturer warranty at their charge.
 They also ensure various maintenance works.
+The company Baader Planetarium also ensures this service for all DSLR's in APS-C format.

 In the United Kingdom, ACS ensures the unfiltering of Canon, Nikon and other DSLR's, he can install an internal Schott filter and offers a 6-month guarantee on his work.
 The modification cost about 380 € vat and delivery charges included to continental Europe.